Avi-Dewan/Pacman/README.md

 * Run away from the ghost to avoid get eaten.
 * Eat the dots to get points.
 * Eat the cherris and logences to get extra points and perks.

+## Demonstration:
+Here is the demo video of the game: youtu.be/K1Sk-ufnB8k